 Chl a and accessory pigments concentrations were determined by high-performance liquid chromatography (HPLC) following Ras2008.
 Concentrations were measured using volumes between 0.1 and 1 L of melted ice and volumes between 1 and 2.5 L of seawater.
 Water was filtered onto Whatman GF/F 25 mm filters and stored at -80 ̊C until analysis.
 Filters were extracted in 100% methanol, disrupted by sonication and clarified by filtration.
 Pigments were analyzed using an Agilent Technologies 1200 Series system with a narrow reversed-phase C8 Zorbax Eclipse XDB column (150 × 3 mm, 3.5 µm particle size) which was maintained at 60°C. Figure 10 shows the temporal evolution of surface integrated chl a in the bottom 10 cm of the ice cover and the water column for both years.
 At the beginning of the sampling periods in 2015 and 2016, total chl a concentrations in the bottom of the ice and the water column were of approximately the same magnitude (~5 mg m-2).
 Later in the season, when the snowpack and the ice sheet started to melt (between June and July), and at the onset of the PSB, chl a in the water column increased rapidly to reach concentrations of 145 mg m-2 in 2015 and 113 mg m-2 in 2016.
 At the same time, or slightly before, chl a in the ice bottom started to decrease rapidly to concentrations varying between 0.1 and 0.3 mg m-2.

 Primary production during the phytoplankton bloom was incompletely sampled in 2015, while in 2016 it was monitored from the onset under melting sea ice in May to its termination in July (Fig. 11).
+Briefly, rates of carbon fixation (primary production), were measured using a dual 13C-15N isotopic technique (Raimbault1999).
+Water samples and ice melted was collected into three 600 ml polycarbonate bottles, previously rinsed with 10 % HCl, then with ultrapure Milli-Q water.
+Labelled 13C sodium bicarbonate (NaH13CO3 – 6 g, 250 mL-1 deionized water – 99 at % 13C, EURISOTOP) was added to each bottle in order to obtain ≈ 9.7% final enrichment (0.5 mL/580 mL-1 seawater).
+After the addition of 13C-tracer (H13CO3), samples were spiked with inorganic nitrogen labelled with 15N.
+Immediately after tracers addition, samples were fixed on an array placed under the ice.
+Incubation was stopped after 24 hours and samples were immediately filtered on Whatman GF/F filters (25 mm diameter) pre combusted at 500°C. These filters were used to determine the final 15N/13C enrichment ratio in the particulate organic matter and the concentrations of particulate carbon and particulate nitrogen.
 During the ice-covered period in 2015, primary production, as well as nitrate assimilation (rNO3), occurred at very low but detectable rates reaching 8 and 0.4 mmol m-2 d-1, respectively.
 Phytoplankton production rates were higher in the ice than in the water column, representing approximately 80% and 40% for primary production and rNO3, respectively.
 Estimated assimilated concentrations of total carbon and nitrate within the ice cover were 30-96 and 1.4–4.6 mmol m-2 during this period.
 The break-up of the sea ice cover was characterized by a rapid increase in primary production and rNO3.
 During this period of high light transmission through the melting ice cover (day 169 to 190), concentrations of assimilated total carbon and rNO3 reached 60 and 8 mmol m-2, respectively, leading to a complete nitrate depletion.
 The quantities of total carbon and nitrate assimilated during the 2016 PSB in the water column were 562 and 97 mmol m-2, respectively.

 Phytoplankton taxonomy